-If you use an Android device, there are tools you can use and steps you can take that can help you find its location if you misplace or lose it, or are the victim of theft.
-Here are some of the handy resources at your disposal that you can use as long as your phone is powered on and connected to a mobile or Wi-Fi network.
-We strongly discourage using phone trackers to follow people around or for any illicit purpose.
+Losing your mobile device — especially a smartphone — is the ultimate stressor.
+Our devices carry the bulk of our private information and potentially sensitive data.
+If lost or stolen, that can mean disastrous or heartbreaking consequences.
+If you use an Android device, there are ways to find its location if it ends up out of your hands.
+Here are some handy resources that you can use as long as your phone is on and connected to a mobile or Wi-Fi network.
+Note that we strongly discourage using phone trackers to follow people or for any illicit purpose.

 Find My Device

 Google’s Find My Device app is a must-have for Android users and one of our favorite Android apps.
 If you’ve added a Google Account to your

 Find My Mobile